 Each Participant Kind is associated with one or several names or aliases that represent it.
-In order to use a Participant of a specific kind, use kind tag in the yaml configuration file, or set the Participant Name as the alias of the kind.
+In order to use a Participant of a specific kind, use kind tag in the yaml configuration file.
 If the kind is not any of the valid aliases, the Participant will not be created and the execution will fail.